University of Illinois Cancer Center Catchment Area

 • 8% Asian (non-Hispanic)

 Compared to other counties in the US, Cook County has higher rates of adult binge drinking, lack of health insurance, poverty, severe housing problems, violent crime, and air pollution.
-It has been designated by the federal government a Medically Underserved Area (MUA).
+The federal government has designated it as a Medically Underserved Area (MUA).

 Zip Codes With the Largest Numbers of University of Illinois Cancer Center Cancer Cases